Skip to main content

 Using uuid or timestamp outside a set task.
 This causes a Non-Determinism Error on workflow replay.
 Always generate values in a set task and reference them via $data.

-Confusing $output with $data. $output is the output of the last task only. $data accumulates across set tasks.
+Confusing $output with $data. $output is the output of the last task only. $data accumulates workflow data from task execution, keyed by name, and unlike $context is never replaced by export.